-Chautauqua County Behavioral Health Clinics’ mission is to provide a patient centered approach to those in the community who are seeking counseling and other treatments for substance use disorders.
+Chautauqua County Behavioral Health Clinics’ mission is to provide a patient-centered approach to those in the community who are seeking counseling and other treatments for substance use disorders.
 This patient-centered approach includes both counseling and medication-assisted treatment (MAT) for the treatment of opioid dependency, the physical and psychological reliance on opioids.
 Opioids include prescription painkillers like OxyContin, Percocet, and Vicodin as well as the illicit drug heroin and synthetic opioids like Fentanyl, and are a group of drugs known for high risks of dependence and addiction.

 An interdisciplinary team of psychiatrists, psychiatric social workers, mental health therapists, psychiatric nurses, case managers, and credentialed alcohol and substance abuse counselors staff the clinics.
 Dr. Scott Cunningham supervises medication-assisted treatment at each of the behavioral health clinics and has been working at the Chautauqua County Behavioral Health Clinics in both Jamestown and Dunkirk since July of 2017.
-Dr. Cunningham has been working in the field of addiction medicine for the last 10 years.
-Prior to specialization in addiction medicine, he worked in both family practice and urgent care settings over his 20 years of experience as a physician.
+Dr. Cunningham has been working in the field of addiction medicine for the last ten years.
+Prior to specialization in addiction medicine, he worked in both family practice and urgent care settings over his twenty years’ experience as a physician.

-Those in the community who would like information on medication-assisted treatment can call either of the Chautauqua County Behavioral Health Clinics to make an appointment for an assessment or in an emergency, stop in for open access services.
-The clinics are open Monday through Thursday from 8 a.m. to 8 p.m. and Friday from 8 a.m. to 5 p.m.
-The Jamestown Clinic can be reached at 661-8330 and the Dunkirk Clinic can be reached at 363-3550.
-Contact the clinics for further information about services available to the community and scheduling an appointment
+Those in the community who would like information on medication-assistant treatment can call either of the Chautauqua County Behavioral Health Clinics to make an appointment for an assessment, or in an emergency, stop in for open access services.
+The Jamestown Clinic can be reached at (716) 661-8330 or call the Dunkirk Clinic at (716) 363-3550.
+Please reach out to the clinics for further information about services available to the community and schedule an appointment for services.